cashvee/cashvee/README.md

 # hi, i'm kashvi 🧃✮

-## 📌 if you're new here, welcome!
+## 📌 If you're new here, welcome!

-I love to work on projects around and about the areas of ML, art, design and science!
+I love working on projects in the areas of ML, art, design, and science.
 I have a knack for UI/UX and continue to expand my expertise in the domain.

 My repos will come across an amalgamation of my work as an IT student + my personal projects and hackathons/case studies.

 ### 🪐 some of my recent projects:
 ● [Task Tracking](https://cuteproductivityapp-caxus-projects.vercel.app/)